 Christine de Marcellus Vollmer is by birth half English and half French.
 She was brought up in California and her husband, Alberto J. Vollmer, is Venezuelan.
 Based in Caracas, she continues to travel widely and is a frequent visitor to Rome, where she sits on the Pontifical Council for the Family and the Pontifical Academy for Life (the Pope’s advisory committees on family and respect for life).
 Her work brings her into contact with many of the world’s leading authorities on what makes for a successful society.

 In addition to creating Alive to the World and chairing the Latin American Alliance for the Family (ALAFA), Christine Vollmer has organised seven international family congresses, undertaken many initiatives in Venezuela and more widely in Latin America, writes a weekly newspaper column and appears often on Venezuelan television.

 Louise Kirk read history at Oxford University and worked in London for the House of Lords, the British Academy and the Royal Institution of Chartered Surveyors.
 After her marriage, she taught writing skills and trained as a Natural Family Planning teacher.

 It was as mother of four children and a school governor that she took an interest in sex education.
 Her dismay at the paucity of appropriate materials encouraged her to take up Christine Vollmer’s invitation to bring Alive to the World to England.
 She led its editing team and has since spoken widely on its use.
-In May 2013 she was an invited speaker at the World Congress of Families, Sydney.
+In May 2013 she was an invited speaker at the World Congress of Families, Sydney, and in summer 2014 returned to Australia to speak at a variety of events.
 She sits on the Catholic Diocese of Shrewsbury’s Commission for the New Evangelisation.